 Finally, our beloved and nearly forgotten Louisiana Spanish Colonial Governor General Bernardo de Galvez, an American Revolutionary War Patriot and now U.S. Citizen, joins the ranks of only seven others.
 Theses honored citizens, deemed of exceptional merit, have been declared an honorary citizen of the United States either by an Act of Congress or by a proclamation issued by the President of the United States.

-As a native of New Orleans, Louisiana currently living in Atlanta, Georgia, I have a very interesting connection to this historical figure General Bernardo de Galvez and it too culminated with a signature.
+As a native of New Orleans, Louisiana currently living in Atlanta, Georgia, I have a very interesting connection to this historical figure, General Bernardo de Galvez, and it too culminated with a signature.

-Through further research, I also discovered, Agnes French consort, whom I later determined to be my 4th Great Generation Grandfather named Mathieu Devaux dit Platilla served in the New Orleans Militia, 3rd company Artillery under the Command of General Galvez.
-These two discoveries, finding Agnes and discovering my ancestral connection to the American Revolution have also connected my ancestry to both Spanish Louisiana and American History in a most interesting way.
+Through further research, I also discovered Agnes’ French consort, whom I later determined to be my 4th great generation-grandfather named Mathieu Devaux dit Platilla, served in the New Orleans Militia, 3rd company Artillery under the Command of General Galvez.
+These two discoveries, finding Agnes and discovering my ancestral connection to the American Revolution, have also connected my ancestry to both Spanish Louisiana and American history in a most interesting way.

-Click here to return to post about Homer Plessy Presidential Medal of Freedom Award petition.
+Read more about Homer Plessy Presidential Medal of Freedom Award petition.